leo-arch/clifm-colors/README.md

 3) Set the desired color scheme, either via command line (with the `--color-scheme` option) or, once in CLifM, with the `cs` command.
 You can also permanently set the color scheme using the main configuration file: `clifmrc`.

+---

+## License
+This project is licensed GPL version 2 (or later). \
+See the [LICENSE](https://github.com/leo-arch/clifm-colors/blob/master/LICENSE) file for details.

+---

+## Contributing
-Try them, modify them, and even create your own themes.
-If you do so, you can always fork this repo, add your theme, and send a pull request.
+Yes.
+Try these color schemes, modify them, and even create your own themes.
+If you do so, you can always fork this repo, add your theme, and submit a pull request.

+---

+## Community
+Join CliFM's [Gitter discussion room](https://gitter.im/leo-arch/clifm) and let us know what you think: ideas, comments, observations and questions are always welcome. \
+The [Discussions](https://github.com/leo-arch/clifm/discussions) section of CliFM is also open to input.